rust-stuco/lectures/week10/slides.md

 ## Parallelism

-- Have one processor work on loading the webpage, while another updates the progress bar
+* Have one processor work on loading the webpage, while another updates the progress bar
-* Often used to divide tasks into smaller units that can run at the same time
-  * e.g. Processing 100x100px regions of an image on each core
+* Processing 100x100px regions of an image on each core
-  * "Divide and conquer"

 </div>
 <div>

 ## Concurrency

+* One core
 * As we load a webpage, take a break sometimes to update the loading progress bar
 * Often used to do other things while we wait for blocking I/O operations
   * e.g. Running garbage collection while we wait for a response over the network